danielgjackson/oscap/README.md

 # Filters

-Edit `filter-allow.js` with regular expressions for OSC addresses to use.
-Edit `filter-deny.js` with regular expressions for OSC addresses to ignore.
-Deny wins if both match.
-If allow is empty, all are allowed (unless denied).
+Edit `config.js` to filter which OSC addresses are used: `filterDeny` for regular expressions for OSC addresses to ignore, `filterAllow` for regular expressions for OSC addresses to include (if allow is empty, all are allowed; deny wins if both match).

 # To do